Who: Stoddard Templeton

 While certain Stoddard Templeton designers fully utilised the companies’ library and archive, others referred to contemporary magazines and influences outside of the studio; methods were also formed which merged these approaches.
 The workings of the Stoddard Templeton design studios and in particular utilisation of the design library in the carpet design process has been the focus of the Interwoven Connections project funded by The Royal Society of Edinburgh.

 The design library contains a rich array of material including carpet and rug designs, textiles, ornament, two-dimensional pattern, interior, architecture, furniture and colour references.
 The design library forms a discrete collection within The Glasgow School of Art Library special collections, and numbers some 670 volumes.
-Guides and bibliographies can be found here, with the full collection searchable through the GSA Library online catalogue.
+For more information on the Stoddard-Templeton Design Library click here or search the GSA Library online catalogue.

 Reblogged from The Working Archive blog.